 Since its formation in 2002, AKF Consulting has become one of the nation’s leading sources of insight and expert guidance in the college savings industry.
 Beginning in 2014, we expanded our expertise into the ABLE and emerging state-run retirement industries.
 Our firm was established with the sole purpose of bringing a private sector perspective to public administrators.
 To this end, our firm only represents the public sector and we bring to bear extensive private sector 529 and retirement experience as well as broad experience in mutual funds and municipal finance.

-During our tenure, AKF Consulting has had the honor of advising thirty eight state administrators across thirty three States in every strategic aspect of their state investment programs, including: program design and implementation; regulation drafting, governance and fiduciary training; program manager solicitations, evaluations and negotiations; operational efficiencies and best practices; marketing assessments and distribution strategies; strategic product development; and legislative and regulatory updates and analyses, among others.
+During our tenure, AKF Consulting has had the honor of advising thirty-nine state administrators across thirty-three States in every strategic aspect of their state-run investment programs, including: program design and implementation; regulation drafting, governance and fiduciary training; program manager solicitations, evaluations and negotiations; operational efficiencies and best practices; marketing assessments and distribution strategies; strategic product development; and legislative and regulatory updates and analyses, among others.

 Andrea Feirstein founded AKF Consulting Group in 2002 to address the growing need in the college savings marketplace for unbiased, expert advice on all aspects of 529 plan design and administration.
 Since then, she has expanded the firm’s focus to include ABLE plans and state-run retirement plans.
 Today, she oversees the firm’s engagements on all these initiatives.